COVID-19 Data and Reports

 San Francisco’s response to the coronavirus emergency is grounded in data, science and facts.
 Data are an important tool to help San Franciscans see the whole picture of coronavirus in our community.
 It can help us all do our part and see over time how the situation is changing.

 We are committed to providing accurate, reliable reports to the public.
 Additional data will be added over time.
-The information presented here is updated daily and is dependent on reporting by numerous agencies across the City and outside partners.
+The information presented here is dependent on reporting by numerous agencies across the City and outside partners.
 Please read the notes in each tracker to understand any limitations in reporting.

 Some early milestones in San Francisco listed below: